 Compilation can uncover many component-template binding errors.
-JIT compilation discovers them at runtime which is later than we'd like.
+JIT compilation discovers them at runtime, which is late in the process.

-The Ahead-of-Time (AOT) compiler can catch template errors early and improve performance by compiling at build time as you'll learn in this chapter.
+The ahead-of-time (AOT) compiler can catch template errors early and improve performance by compiling at build time.

 Why do AOT compilation?